avelino/mapoteca/README.md

 We use `dotenv` for managing environment variables.
 Check the `.env.sample` in the root folder to check the documentation for all necessary variables to be configured.

-Create a copy of `.env.sample` and name it as `.env` and fill its values according to the documentation inside the file.
+Create a copy of `.env.sample`, name it as `.env` and fill its values according to the documentation inside the file.

 ## Run server